xinyiguan/py2lispIDyOM/paper/paper.md

 .

-The Information Dynamics of Music (IDyOM) has been a well-established computational model for melodic expectation in the music cognition community and has been empirically tested in various studies [@PearceWiggins2012].
+The Information Dynamics of Music (IDyOM) has been a well-established computational model for melodic expectation in the music cognition community and has been empirically tested in various behavioral and neural studies [@PearceWiggins2012; @Di2020; @Politimou2021].
 IDyOM models listeners’ online expectations of musical events using predictions from variable-order Markov chains [@Pearce2005; @Pearce2018].
-Its long-term component is trained on a large musical corpus and its short-term component dynamically learns the local statistics of a melody, simulating long-term learning of musical statistics and short-term learning of musical patterns respectively.
+Its long-term component is pre-trained on a large musical corpus and its short-term component dynamically learns the local statistics of a melody, simulating long-term learning of musical statistics and short-term learning of musical patterns respectively.

 For each note in a melody, IDyOM outputs a probability derived by merging the long-term and short-term distributions.
 From this distribution, two information-theoretic measures characterize the predictions of the model.
 Surprisal (or